siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 * 3 for TinyG v9 G2 (ARM)

 ### $HV - Hardware Version
-Read-write value.
+Unused in g2core.
+Read-write value in TInyG.
 Used to set behaviors inside the firmware.
 Defaults to 8 for v8.
 If you have a TinyG v6 or earlier you must set this value to 6.

 ### $ID - Unique Board Identifier
-Read-only value.
+Read-only value derived from factor configuration settings in the ARM chip

 ###Global Machining Parameters